 Erasmus became Henry’s tutor as a result of Thomas More’s persistence, the English lawyer and writer of Utopia who was canonized in 1935.
 According to Erasmus’s written account, More paid Erasmus a visit while he was staying at Lord Mountjoy’s house and took him to meet the nine-year-old Henry.

-We are now on Quora
+We are now on Pinterest

 On the same day, Henry hosted a dinner at Eltham Palace and asked Erasmus to write him a poem.
 According to English scholar and writer Raymond Wilson Chambers, Erasmus wrote the poem and presented it to the prince in three days.